chriskonnertz/DeepLy/README.md

 This method cannot operate on more than one sentence at once.

 ## Auto-Detect Language

+> ⚠️ ATTENTION: Using this method increases the usage statistics of your account!

 DeepLy has a method that uses the DeepL API to detect the language of a text: